jamiebrn/planeturem/README.md

 ## Brief history
 When I first started working on Planeturem in July 2024, I initially chose to use Godot, as I knew it would help me accomplish realising my ideas faster.

-After working with Godot for a couple of days and putting together a very simple prototype, despite being able to work on features fast, I was not a massive fan of searching through the plethora of options in the GUI to get what I needed, and even moreso disliked working with GDScript (Godot's scripting language).
+After working with Godot for a couple of days and putting together a very simple prototype, despite being able to work on features fast, I was not a massive fan of searching through the plethora of options in the GUI to get what I needed, and even more so disliked working with GDScript (Godot's scripting language).
 This is mainly due to the dynamic typing; optional static typing is supported, but as of July 2024, some types could not be expressed such as typed dictionaries, which was frustrating and felt incomplete.

 I decided to not use Godot for this project after completing this prototype, which is probably more of a testament to my lack of patience with drifting from a code-first approach rather than Godot itself.